-- Answer: because by the time the firewall sees the traffic, it's too late. - Consider a denial of service attack which is attempting to flood your network connection with unsolicited traffic.
+- Answer: because by the time the firewall sees the traffic, it's too late, and firewalls, because they track connect "state" in relatively small finite tables, may even make you MORE vulnerable to DDoS attacks. - Consider a denial of service attack which is attempting to flood your network connection with unsolicited traffic.
 Your firewall is located at your company or institution, interposed between you and the world.
 That firewall is connected to your Internet Service Provider (ISP) by a comparatively small (and comparatively expensive) network connection.
 A DoS attack will FILL that network connection BEFORE it encounters and is blocked by your firewall.
 If you attempt to offset the attack traffic by increasing the size of your network connection, the bad guys or bad gals will just send you more traffic to compensate (they can scale up their operations cheaper/quicker than you can) - Thus, even though your firewall may protect your hosts from seeing DoS traffic, your firewall will NOT protect your network connection from being filled to the brim (and beyond) with huge volumes of unwanted traffic which will effectively squeeze out all the good traffic you do want to receive.
-54 http://www.onlinecasinonews.com/ocnv2_1/article/article.asp?id=4460